God Rest Ye Merry Gentle-Mannequins: Plot

 Bob doesn't approve of the kids looking for her and says Chet was never a mannequin and that Nadine is probably in a dump somewhere, upsetting him.
 Upset with her husband, Linda storms to her bedroom and demands a snack.
 In his misery, Chet creates a macabre and terrifying display, and the desperate family track Nadine down to a sex store, much to the dismay and disapproval of Bob, who reluctantly joins the kids in going to the sex store and get Nadine back.
 Liberating the mannequin, they reunite her with Chet and convince him to create a more appropriate display in time for Christmas.
 The display gets a brief moment of success but is interrupted by the sudden arrival of the sex shop owner demanding they give Nadine back and wrecks the display in the process of trying take Nadine back.
 The kids then pay the owner $263 to buy the mannequin back so Chet can keep Nadine.
 Eventually the crowd becomes fed up with the wrecked display, and everyone leaves.

 The family then decides to let Chet stay until January.
-On Christmas morning the family then enjoys Christmas morning with Gene getting a door exit sign, Tina getting a shoe-sizer and Louise a security tag remover.
+The family then enjoys Christmas morning with Gene getting a door exit sign, Tina getting a shoe-sizer and Louise a security tag remover.
 Bob then asks what Chet plans on doing after they kick him out when January arrives, and Chet reveals that he plans on staying at his apartment in Manhattan and that he plans on seeing how a renovated loft turns out, revealing that he wasn't homeless at all, much to Bob's shock and anger.